Daniel-Warner-X/notebook-ux-review/README.md

 ## Goals

 When developing complex notebooks for handoff it can be hard to ensure the intent and logic of the author are easy for others to follow.
-The goal of this project is to help notebook authors provide consistent, helpful guidance for end users.
-The ususal UX goals of concise and complete copy, and minimal clutter apply, as do the standards set out by the [notebook review template ](/design-path/prd/justins-review-framework.md) to make the experience of using a notebook more intuitive and less error-prone.
+The goal of this project is to help notebook authors of varied backgrounds and levels of technical expertise provide consistent, helpful guidance for end users.
+The usual UX goals of concise and complete copy, and minimal clutter apply, as do the standards set out by the [notebook review template ](/design-path/prd/justins-review-framework.md) to make the experience of using a notebook more intuitive and less error-prone.

 ## Design Path